giantswarm/promtail-app/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/promtail-app.svg?style=shield)](https://circleci.com/gh/giantswarm/promtail-app)

-Giant Swarm offers a Promtail App which can be installed in any clusters.
+Giant Swarm offers Promtail as a [managed app](https://docs.giantswarm.io/changes/managed-apps/) which can be installed in any clusters.
 It deploys a [Promtail agent](https://grafana.com/docs/loki/latest/clients/promtail/) used to collect and ship logs (through the HTTP protocol) to a private Grafana Loki instance.

 Please note that you can run multiple `promtail` instances on the same cluster (albeit in different namespaces),